 - Slice each spaghetti squash in half.
 Scoop out the seeds and strings using a spoon.

 - While squash is baking, heat a frying pan over medium-high heat.
-Brown the ground beef, breaking it apart with a wood spatula as it cooks.
+Brown 1lb ground beef, breaking it apart with a wood spatula as it cooks.
 Remove any excess grease using a folded paper towel and the spatula to swish it around.

 - Once the spaghetti squash has finished roasting, remove it from the oven and let it cool for 5-10 minutes, enough to safely handle it.